Publications: Philosophy of Science

 “Archaeology and Philosophy of Science,” International Encyclopedia of the Social and Behavioral Sciences, edited by N. J. Smelser and Paul B. Baltes, Pergamon, Oxford, 2001, pp. 614-617.

-“Status Report: Philosophy of Science in the People's Republic of China,” Philosophy of Science Newsletter 18.1 (1989): 10-12; expanded in a co-authored version with James Robert Brown for the Canadian Society for History and Philosophy of Science Communique 21 (1989): 4-11.
+“Status Report: Philosophy of Science in the People’s Republic of China,” Philosophy of Science Newsletter 18.1 (1989): 10-12; expanded in a co-authored version with James Robert Brown for the Canadian Society for History and Philosophy of Science Communique 21 (1989): 4-11.
+(Reprinted in the Newsletter of the Australasian Association for the History, Philosophy, and Social Studies of Science 35 (1989): 11-13.)

 “Review of M. Bunge, Finding Philosophy in Social Science,” University of Toronto Quarterly 67.1(1997-98): 121-124.